 The cost of intangible assets acquired in a business combination is their fair value as at the date of acquisition.
 Following initial recognition, intangible assets are carried at cost less accumulated amortisation and accumulated impairment losses, if any.

-- 3 Significant accounting policies (continued) - 3.4 Intangible assets (continued)
+3.4 Intangible assets (continued)

 Other intangible assets (continued)

 The estimated useful lives for current and comparative periods are as follows: